vbelz/Speech-enhancement/README.md

 ## Prediction

 For prediction, the noisy voice audios are converted into numpy time series of windows slightly above 1 second.
 Each time serie is converted into a magnitude spectrogram and a phase spectrogram via STFT transforms.
 Noisy voice spectrograms are passed into the U-Net network that will predict the noise model for each window (cf graph below).
+Prediction time for one window once converted to magnitude spectrogram is around 80 ms using classical CPU.

 <img src="img/flow_prediction.png" alt="flow prediction part 1" title="flow prediction part 1" />